OPRAH'S DEAD SON

 The phone rings again.

-Abraham's father goes on, apparently oblivious of the ringing of the phone.
-"I got it off a guy on Haight Street somewhere along about 1965 or so."
-He looks down at the carved jade.
-He plucks it out from the neck of his blue golf shirt and holds it out for Giselle to see.
-She bends down, looks.
-It's pretty.
+Abraham's dad goes on, apparently oblivious of the ringing of the phone.
+"I told her the whole story about how I got it off a guy on Haight Street somewhere along about 1965 or so."
+He pulls it away from his chest and holds it out for Giselle to see.

 "Ew," Giselle says.